TET2 c.2355del, p.His786MetfsTer27

 BP3 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for BP3 is: "In-frame deletions/insertions in a repetitive region without known function".
-The evidence for this variant shows: it is a frameshift, not in-frame.
+The evidence for this variant shows: it is a frameshift, not an in-frame event.
 Therefore, this criterion is not applied.

 BP4